ubinhash/ZeroSumPac/README.md

 We're building a browser-based collaborative strategy board game (ZeroSumPact), inspired by Go, Pacman and Dipomacy.
 Where hundred of player can compete in the same game asynchronously.
 We want this game to mimic a mini-society where resources act as a double-edged sword— it's is something that brings people together something that sparks conflict.

+The game is token-gated by our NFT collection for now.

+(In future season, we might want to invite other nft community on shape to join the game and discuss rewards.)

 ## Gameplay and Strategy

-> Player will compete for limited resource (dots) that is scattered around in a set of mazes.
+Player will compete for limited resource (dots) that is scattered around in a set of mazes.
 Player may "eat" others to obtain portions of their dots from lower level players.
 Lower level players may collaborate to "surround" a higher level player to rob and split its dots.

-> In the initial phase of game, player have limited move per day, they can hop across the mazes with some limitation, do some path-planning and collect dots from the maze efficiently.
+• In the initial phase of game, player have limited move per day, they can hop across the mazes with some limitation, do some path-planning and collect dots from the maze efficiently.

-> At the later stage of game when "dots" are getting depleted, that's where the competitive - collaborative play come in.
+• At the later stage of game when "dots" are getting depleted, that's where the competitive - collaborative play come in.
 Player will have the tendency to form "alliances" with other players, collaborate to rob the dots from other player and vote for governers.

-> At higher level player may unlock shield, and they may extend shield time by  burning OTOM.
+• At higher level player may unlock shield, and they may extend shield time by  burning OTOM.
 To ensure they game doesn't become stagnant, their shield will of turned off for a short period whenever they move.

+• Elimination mode will begin when all the dots are depleted, but the game may end before that happens 🤔️

-> There will be different ending conditions & reward such as 1/1 NFT from our collection, percentage mint fund will be distributed to players depending on the ending condition they triggered.
+There will be different ending conditions & reward such as 1/1 NFT from our collection, percentage mint fund will be distributed to players depending on the ending condition they triggered.
 People at different level will have  So player may form alliance to work toward that goal collectively based on what they are aiming form.

+## Keys and Eyes

+Shapecraft key and eye will give player an advantage in game.

+The key will unlock a special maze.

+The eye will give you +1 stride. (allows player to move two step ahead or diagonal)

 ## Levels, Endings and Reward